 About the estate:

-A beautiful neoclassical building standing in the middle of its vineyard, just outside Margaux on the road to Pauillac, this estate has benefited from significant investments since its purchase in 1989 by the Perrodo family, who also own Château Marquis d'Alesme.
-The 2009 merger with Château Labégorce Zédé allowed it to reclaim its original vineyard (70 hectares), the one it held prior to the 1794 division.
+A beautiful neoclassical building standing in the middle of its vineyard, just outside Margaux on the road to Pauillac, this estate has benefited from significant investments since its purchase in 1989 by the Perrodo family, who also own Château Marquis d’Alesme.
+The 2009 merger with Château Labégorce Zédé allowed it to reclaim its original vineyard (70 ha), the one it had prior to the 1794 division.
 Nathalie Perrodo-Samani took over the family estates in 2006, following the death of her father, Hubert.

 Robert Parker - Wine Advocate

-Estate rated "Recommended" (Wine producer recommended by Robert Parker - The Wine Advocate)
+Estate rated "Recommended" (Wine producer recommended by Robert Parker—The Wine Advocate)

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France

-Rated estate (2022 guide) 1*Star (Up-and-coming stars or quality winemakers producing wines of a high standard—you won’t be disappointed when you taste the wines from these estates)
+Rated estate (2022 guide) 1*Star (Up-and-coming stars or high-quality winemakers producing wines of a good standard—you won’t be disappointed when you taste the wines from these estates)

 About the estate: